John Carpenter (town clerk): Latter life

 At one point, John Carpenter reportedly owned over 300 tenements.
 He had a fish pond, doubling as a reservoir, on top of his own house.
 Most of these properties he later willed to his brother.
 He resided in the Parish of St. Peter, Cornhill, London.

 John Carpenter's will was made in his 70th year, dated 8 March 1441 and proved 12 May 1442.
 This indicates he was born about 1372 and that his death may have been some time in April 1442.
-He was buried in the Abbey of St. Peter, London.
+He was buried at St Peter upon Cornhill, London.

 Bequest for the betterment of poor children: John Stow recorded the actual bequest as, "He gave tenements to the Citye for the finding and bringing up of foure poore men's children with meate, drinke, apparell, learning at the schooles in the universities, &c., until they be preferred, and then others in their place for ever."

 John Carpenter left property to the City of London (later known as the Corporation of London) to provide "Carpenter's Children" (as they became known) to assist at divine service in the choir of the Guildhall chapel on festival days.
 That continued for almost 400 years until an Act of Parliament (1834) permitted the combining of several accounts to establish the City of London School.
 Since 1986, the school has resided on the east end of John Carpenter Street and Queen Victoria Street.